oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 module.exports = app;
 ```

-You needed to do a little work to update your routes to properly use the `dashboard` routes as well as any login or logout routes that Okta will use.
+You updated your routes to properly use the `dashboard` routes as well as any login or logout routes that Okta will use.
 You also set up passport to use Okta using the values the Okta CLI produced in the `.okta.env` file.

 ### Add your views to bring your project to life

-By default, express-generator will add a few views for you.
-You will need to edit a couple and add a new one of your own.
+By default, `express-generator` will add a few views for you.
+You will need to edit them and add a new one of your own.
 Start by opening the `layout.pug` file in the `views` directory and replacing the code there with the following.

 ```pug
 doctype html